modera/ModeraActivityLoggerBundle/README.md

 is found then exception is thrown but you can change this behaviour by passing FALSE as second argument to the function and in this case NULL be returned instead of throwing an exception.

+As you will read later in this document the bundle also has support for associating configuration entries with users.
+To fetch a user specific configuration property from a template use `modera_config_owner_value`, for example:

+    {{ modera_config_value("my_property_name", app.user) }}

 ## Handlers

 By default the bundle is capable of storing these types of values: